 Marist/IBM Joint Study

-More recently, Marist and IBM embarked on emerging technology research projects with applications in both the business and academic worlds.
+Most recently, Marist and IBM have embarked on emerging technology research projects with applications in both business and academic worlds.
 These projects include such technologies as data analytics, cloud computing, blockchain, machine learning, and cognitive computing.
 Current and planned activities provide Marist students the opportunity to work closely with faculty and technical experts in the industry from many different disciplines.
 Marist’s work with IBM has created the infrastructure that is necessary for faculty, students, and staff to engage in leading-edge teaching and research using tomorrow’s technology.